Social security contribution relief to promote employment in disadvantaged areas

 This benefit applies only to permanent employment relationships already in place as of December 31, 2024, provided that the workplace is located in the regions of Abruzzo, Molise, Campania, Basilicata, Sicily, Apulia, Calabria, and Sardinia.

-The exemption in question is recognized:
+The exemption in question is granted:

 - For the year 2025, an amount equal to 25% of total social security contributions, up to a maximum of €145 per month for twelve months, for each permanent employee hired as of December 31, 2024;